konstantinkonstantinovich/Lecture_-2_home_task/README.md

 This repository contains lecture homework.

+Mini Task #1 contains 2 files: script.rb, script.
+The first file outputs the calculation result 1000-7 to the console, the second script executes a command that reads a line from the command line and prints it to the console.

 How to run Mini Task #1:

 * To run the bash script, you need to enter the command: